observesport/lince-plus/docs/README.md

 ### System requirements

 - Lince works in any computer (x64) and has been tested with Win10 and MacOS
-- Any version needs, at least, java 1.8 preconfigured on your system
+- Any version needs, at least, java 1.8 preconfigured on your system.
+Lince will install it automatically.

 ## Download